AdobeDocs/analytics.fr-FR/help/analyze/ad-hoc-analysis/c-overview-standard-reports.md

 ## Gestionnaire de groupe {#concept_E1433974A61144858E87334C006982B2}

-Plutôt que d’utiliser des pages uniques dans votre rapport, vous pouvez regrouper plusieurs pages et les utiliser comme catégories pour les emplacements de début, intermédiaires ou de destination dans les rapports [!UICONTROL Abandon] et [!UICONTROL Analyse de site].
+Rather than using a single page in a report, you can group multiple pages and use them as categories for starting, intermediate, or destination location in the [!UICONTROL Fallout] and [!UICONTROL Site Analysis] reports.
 Vous pouvez modifier les groupes à partir du menu principal ou du rapport.
-Les catégories que vous avez créées dans les Reports and Analytics marketing apparaissent également dans la liste [!UICONTROL Sélecteur de points de contrôle].
+Categories that you have created in marketing reports and analytics also appear in the [!UICONTROL Checkpoint Selector] list.

 <!--